-The keyword can be used to restrict the scope of an access control rule.
-By default, ACIs use a subtree scope, which means that they are applied to the target entry (either as defined by the target clause of the ACI, or the entry in which the ACI is defined, if it does not include a target) and all entries below it.
+The targetscope keyword is used to restrict the scope of an access control rule.
+By default, ACIs use a subtree scope, which means that they are applied to the target entry (either as defined by the target clause of the ACI, or the entry in which the ACI is define if it does not include a target), and all entries below it.
 However, adding the targetscope element into an access control rule can restrict the set of entries to which it applies.

 The following targetscope keyword values are allowed:

-• base.
-Indicates that the access control rule should apply only to the target entry and not to any of its subordinate.

-- onelevel.
-Indicates that the access control rule should apply only to entries that are the immediate children of the target entry and not to the target entry itself. - subtree.
+- base.
+Indicates that the access control rule should apply only to the target entry and not to any of its subordinates. - onelevel.
+Indicates that the access control rule should apply only to entries that are the immediate children of the target entry and not to the target entry itself, nor to any subordinates of the immediate children of the target entry. - subtree.
 Indicates that the access control rule should apply to the target entry and all of its subordinates.
 This is the default behavior if no targetscope is specified. - subordinate.
 Indicates that the access control rule should apply to all entries below the target entry but not the target entry itself.